piotrpersona/etcd-core/README.md

 ---
 ### microservices

-* Approach of designing and running software to achieve high availability of a service
+* Approach of designing and running software to achieve high availability of an application

+* Application is divided into multiple services

 * Each service has single responsibility